Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

 MCPM produces a continuous estimate of the 3D density field at each pixel of the reconstructed volume.
-This is a significantly more informative description of the cosmic density field as it provides a density estimate at $>\!10^8$ spatial locations of the TNG100 volume, compared to the density estimate at the $\sim20,000-50,000$ locations of individual galaxies from DTFE as is a default in the {\disperse} workflow, given the same input (galaxy catalogs) in both density estimators.
-The density field produced by MCPM is, therefore, much higher resolution than that from DTFE, allowing for the characterization of density far from galaxies to voids.
-This makes the MCPM density field a natural candidate for the input density field in {\disperse} and, therefore, begs a comparison with the DTFE density field.
+The density estimate at $>\!10^8$ spatial locations of the TNG100 volume (for a full $512^3$ grid) is a significantly richer description of the cosmic density field compared to the density estimate at the $\sim20,000-50,000$ locations of individual galaxies, and linearly interpolated estimates elsewhere, from the DTFE density estimator.
+This is despite using the same input galaxy catalogs in both density estimators.
+The density field produced by MCPM, therefore, allows for a more accurate characterization of density far from galaxies to voids, as it does not perform any interpolations of the density field in locations beyond galaxies.
+Thus, the MCPM density field is a natural candidate for the input density field in {\disperse} and, therefore, begs a comparison with the DTFE density field.